-Ford F-150 owners have reported 19 problems related to automatic transmission torque converter (under the power train category).
+Ford F-150 owners have reported 25 problems related to automatic transmission torque converter (under the power train category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Ford F-150 based on all problems reported for the F-150.

 My truck has 81k miles on it and the torque convertor has gone bad.
 I have never in the past heard of a bad torque convertor from normal wear and tear.
 The top of my steering wheel is showing major wear.
 My wife's 2000 Mini van has no wear on it.
 Why would the top of my steering wheel be falling apart?.